Overview of Mood Disorders

 Depending on age and the type of mood disorder, a person may have different symptoms

-- Loss of interest in usual activities or activities that were once enjoyed, including
+Not interested in normal activities or activities that were once enjoyed, including

 don’t get better with treatment